nmokey/klein-bottle/docs/index.markdown

 for $0 \le u \le 2\pi$ and $-1\le v \le 1$, where $u$ is the rotation angle of the plane and $v$ is the position of a point along the rotating line segment.
 This is another example of a change of variables.

 ## real projective plane
 The real projective plane is a compact non-orientable 2D manifold with Euler characteristic 1.
-It can be immersed (with self-intersections) into 3-space as Boy's surface or Roman surface.
+It can be immersed (with self-intersections) into 3-space as Boy's surface or Roman surface, but not embedded.

-A Möbius strip is a punctured projective plane, and since a Klein bottle is two Möbius strips glued together, it follows that a Klein bottle is the connected sum of 2 real projective planes.
+A Möbius strip is a punctured projective plane, and since a Klein bottle is two Möbius strips glued together, it follows that a Klein bottle is the connected sum of two real projective planes.

 ## roman surface
 The Roman surface, or Steiner surface, is a [self-intersecting mapping](https://www.desmos.com/3d/2f51137a1b){:target="_blank"}{:rel="noopener noreferrer"} (not an immersion) of the real projective plane into $\mathbb{R}^3$ space.
 It's made up of "bulbous lobes," and can simply be constructed as a sphere under the map $f(x,y,z) = (yz,xz,xy)$: